 Replace the placeholders in the connection string with your actual PostgreSQL database credentials.
 If you own a paid license of dotConnect for PostgreSQL, include the license key in the connection strings.

-Add the below code to your Program.cs file.
+Add the code below to your Program.cs file.

 using System;